-(In press, due for publication 2018) ‘Negotiating the border: music therapy for people in the last hours of dementia’.
+(2020) ‘Negotiating the border: music therapy for people in the last hours of dementia’.
 In: Darnley-Smith R, Evans S and Garner J (eds) Experiencing Dementia: psychodynamic perspectives from observation, theory and practice.
 Hove: Brunner-Routledge

 (2017) ‘Fathoming the constellations: Ways of working with families in music therapy for people with advanced dementia’.
 British Journal of Music Therapy; 31; (1); 43-49.

 (2008) ‘The Elderly’.
 In: Twyford K & Watson T (eds) Integrated Team Working: Music Therapy as part of Transdisciplinary and Collaborative Approaches.
 London: Jessica Kingsley Publishers, pp 179-202.